CobbTyler18/elive-user-guide/Readme.md

 ## Import Upstream

     1. First, create the first version of a package, outside of Git.
-Once it done, you can import the package using the import-dsc command.
+Once this is done, you can import the package using the import-dsc command.

 ~~~shell
     $ gbp import-dsc /path/to/package_0.1-1.dsc